jcfitzpatrick12/spectre-core/README.md

 # spectre-core

 ## Description
-A receiver-agnostic toolkit for generating radio spectrograms in real-time.
 Contains server-side implementations for [_Spectre_](https://github.com/jcfitzpatrick12/spectre.git).

 **⚠️ Note:**
 This repository is not intended for direct consumption.